Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Related Works

-Among related works in this area, the ones most related to this paper are \cite{Carlone2013Convergence,Wilson2016Convexity,Wilson2020Convexity,Nasiri2021GaussNewton}.
-Carlone~\cite{Carlone2013Convergence} analyzes the influences of graph connectivity and noise level on the convergence of Gauss-Newton methods when solving PGO.
-In a pair of papers~\cite{Wilson2016Convexity,Wilson2020Convexity}, Wilson~\etal\ study the local convexity of rotation averaging under the intrinsic (geodesic) distance, by bounding the Riemannian Hessian using the Laplacian of a suitably weighted graph.
+Among related works in this area, the ones most related to this paper are \cite{Carlone2013Convergence, Tron2012Thesis, Wilson2016Convexity,Wilson2020Convexity,Nasiri2021GaussNewton}.
+Carlone~\cite{Carlone2013Convergence} analyzes the influences of graph connectivity and noise level on the convergence of Gauss-Newton methods when solving PGO. {Tron~\cite{Tron2012Thesis} derives the Riemannian Hessian of rotation averaging under the geodesic distance, and uses the results to prove convergence of Riemannian gradient descent.} In a pair of papers~\cite{Wilson2016Convexity,Wilson2020Convexity}, Wilson~\etal\ study the local convexity of rotation averaging under the geodesic distance, by bounding the Riemannian Hessian using the Laplacian of a suitably weighted graph.
 Recently, Nasiri~\etal~\cite{Nasiri2021GaussNewton} develop a Gauss-Newton method for rotation averaging under the chordal distance, and show that its convergence basin is influenced by the norm of the inverse reduced Laplacian matrix.
-Our work differs from \cite{Carlone2013Convergence,Wilson2016Convexity,Wilson2020Convexity,Nasiri2021GaussNewton} by focusing on the development of fast and communication-efficient solvers in multi-robot teams with provable performance guarantees.
-During this process, we also prove new results on the connections between the Riemannian Hessian and graph Laplacian, and show that they hold under both geodesic (intrinsic) and chordal (extrinsic) distance; see \cref{rm:connections_with_Nasiri}.
+Our work differs from \cite{Carlone2013Convergence,Tron2012Thesis,Wilson2016Convexity,Wilson2020Convexity,Nasiri2021GaussNewton} by focusing on the development of fast and communication-efficient solvers in multi-robot teams with provable performance guarantees.
+During this process, we also prove new results on the connections between the Riemannian Hessian and graph Laplacian, and show that they hold under both geodesic and chordal distance.